Elections BC

 ID is required and this link shares the 3 valid ID options.

-What are the services for at-risk voters and voters with disabilities?
+What are the services for voters with disabilities?

-Elections BC is committed to a safe and accessible election for all voters, and services are available to help, whether you are voting in person or remotely.
+Elections BC is committed to a safe and accessible election for all voters, and a variety of services are available to help voters to vote, whether you choose to vote in person or remotely.

 Are we allowed time off from work to vote?

-Voters are entitled to four consecutive hours free from work to vote during advance voting or on General Voting Day.
-Go here to learn about your right to vote and what to do if your employer refuses to provide time off.
+Voters are entitled to four consecutive hours free from work to vote during advance voting or on Final Voting Day.
+Click the link above to learn about your right to vote and what to do if your employer refuses to provide time off.

 I’m looking for work.
 How can I apply to work in the election?

 There are a variety of election worker positions.
-Use this handy online job line to apply now!
+Click on the link to view the current jobs.

 English is not my first language.
 Are translation services available?